paradisec-archive/PARADISEC_workflows/08a_video_processing_HandBrake.md

 ### Transcoding workflow designed for creating .MP4 (H.264) access videos for PARADISEC

 1. Collect the necessary metadata for videos.
-Group files that have similar BitRate, FPS, Aspect Ratio, Scan type, Encoding Profile, allowing you to batch encode
+Group files that have similar BitRate, fps, Aspect Ratio, Scan type, Encoding Profile, allowing you to batch encode
 2. Drag one file into HandBrake
 3. Create a preset for the set of videos that match this first file (or open a saved preset that matches the file's features)
 4. Click on "Add To Queue" button and repeat the process of adding to the queue for each file in the set